SauravMukherjee44/CodeIN-Community-Website/README.md

 **8.** Create a [PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)

-**9.** If anyone contribute to this repository, then the changes will not reflect in your local repository.
+**Note:** If anyone contributes to this repository, the changes will not be reflect in your local repository.
 For that:

-**10.** Setup a reference(remote) to the original repository to get all the changes from the remote.
+**9.** Setup a reference(remote) to the original repository to get all the changes from the remote.
 ```
    git remote add upstream  https://github.com/SauravMukherjee44/CodeIN-Community-Website.git
 ```

-**11.** Check the remotes for this repository.
+**10.** Check the remotes for this repository.
 ```
    git remote -v
 ```

-**12.** Fetching from the remote repository will bring in its branches and their respective commits.
+**11.** Fetching from the remote repository will bring in its branches and their respective commits.
 ```
    git fetch upstream
 ```

-**13.** Make sure that you're on your master branch.
+**12.** Make sure that you're on your master branch.
 ```
    git checkout main
 ```

-**14.** Now that we have fetched the upstream repository, we want to merge its changes into our local branch.
-This will bring that branch into sync with the upstream, without losing our local changes.
+**13.** Now that you have fetched the upstream repository, you can merge its changes into our local branch.
+This will bring that branch into sync with the upstream, without losing the local changes.
 ```
    git merge upstream/main
 ```

-## Code of Conduct 📜
+<h2 align="center"> Code of Conduct 📜</h2>

-To maintain a safe and inclusive space for everyone to learn and grow, contributors are advised to follow the [Code of Conduct](./CODE_OF_CONDUCT.md).
+To maintain a safe and inclusive space for everyone, to learn and grow, contributors are advised to follow the [Code of Conduct](./CODE_OF_CONDUCT.md).